niccokunzmann/Anya.Walsh/content/offerings/cwtch-connections.md

 ---
-title: "Cwtch Connections"
+title: "Concious Connections"
 date: 2025-06-05
 draft: false
 featured: true
 weight: 1
 banner: cuddle-connections-banner.jpg
-description: Come for a Cwtch, and receive connection, love, safety, nourishment, oxytocin and SO much more that will only be understood once you experience it...
+description: Come for a Platonic connection, love, safety, nourishment, oxytocin and SO much more that will only be understood once you experience it...
 ---

 ## Bring in more connection into your life